Updated July 12, 2022

 - Fundraising– An intern could learn best practices in raising money and resources for nonprofits from your development team, including writing appeals, creating fundraising strategies, and effectively managing donor relationships

-- Administrative- An intern could learn what it takes to run a farmed animal sanctuary, including budgeting, future planning, and managing the day-to-day challenges of nonprofit life
+- Administrative- An intern could learn what it takes to run a An animal sanctuary that primarily cares for rescued animals that were farmed by humans., including budgeting, future planning, and managing the day-to-day challenges of A non-governmental organization whose primary purpose is something other than selling goods or services. life

 - Volunteers- An intern could learn about how to mange, recruit, and maintain relationships with volunteers organization-wide, as well as craft engaging newsletters and running events